microsoft/CNTK/contrib/Python/doc/concepts.rst

 To perform a neural net training run, we need every operation to be defined for *forward* and *backward* operation.
-The forward operation simply computes the function value; The backward operation computes the gradients with regards to all of the operation's inputs.
+The forward operation simply computes the function value; the backward operation computes the gradients with regards to all of the operation's inputs.

 All of the built-in operations (as far as they can take part in neural net